 Her Option office Cryo-Endometrial Ablation Therapy (CEA) is a freezing procedure that is performed in AOA’s office under local anesthesia as one solution to heavy periods.
 It was the first FDA approved, in-office endometrial ablation procedure for the treatment of heavy menses.
 Studies show a 94% of patients feel it was affective in decreasing the amount of bleeding, number of bleeding days, and cramps.
 In our experience, 20-25% of our patients even develop amenorrhea (no more periods) without affecting their hormone levels.
 Schedule your Cryoablation Therapy today by contacting Advanced OB-GYN and Associates at (972) 276-9902.

 In the past, endometrial ablations have been thermal in nature and required either general anesthesia or IV sedation in a hospital or ambulatory surgery center.
-Research has shown that cryoablation is not only very effective, but also easier on the patient in regards to perioperative and post operative pain tolerance.
+Research has shown that cryoablation is not only very effective but also easier on the patient in regards to perioperative and postoperative pain tolerance.
 Only 4% of patients were uncomfortable during the procedure without IV sedation.

-The procedure usually lasts only 20-25 minutes and the patient can be up and about within hours with no restrictions on activity the following day.
+The procedure usually lasts only 20-25 minutes and the patient can be up and about within hours with no restrictions on activities the following day.
 Dr. Salter is one of the 7-10 physicians in the Dallas-Fort Worth area that perform this procedure exclusively.
 Please call us or visit HerOption.com for more information.

-Q: Is Her Option right for me?
 If you have completed having children and you are unhappy with your periods, then you are a candidate for CEA.
 Women who have already gone through menopause are not candidates.

 CEA is a safe endometrial ablation procedure.
 A pre-procedure sonogram is performed to measure the size of the uterus.
 Other tests are performed to make sure there are no other reasons for your heavy periods.
 During a CEA procedure, the sonogram is utilized to watch the placement of the cryo probe and then the growth of the freezing zone to make sure no damage is done to the surrounding organs.
 None of the thermal ablations utilize a sonogram during the procedure as an extra measure of safety.